 that I have acquired

-gorgeous chocolate male who will be my other future studs
+He is a gorgeous chocolate male who is one of my studs

 or better known as